Missak Manouchian: Recognition

-Possible pantheonization
+On 21 February 2014, on the 70th anniversary of the execution of Manouchian and his group, a commemoration ceremony was held at Fort Mont-Valérien.
+Notable attendees included French President François Hollande, Armenian foreign minister Eduard Nalbandyan and prominent French-Armenian singer Charles Aznavour.
+On 13 March 2014, the Missak Manouchian Park was opened in central Yerevan, the Armenian capital, in attendance of Presidents Serzh Sargsyan and Hollande.

+In June 2014, the memorial in Marseille was defaced with a swastika.
+Two far-right activists, who admitted their participation, were sentenced to 100 hours of community service in January 2015.

+Pantheonization

 In January 2022 a campaign was launched by Nicolas Daragon, mayor of Valence, Drôme, and Jean-Pierre Sakoun, president of Comité Laïcité République, and others to move Manouchian's ashes to the Panthéon.
 Supporters included Katia Guiragossian, a great-niece of Missak and Mélinée Manouchian, sociologist Nathalie Heinich, historian Denis Peschanski, and others.
-It has further gained the support of the mayors of Paris and Marseille Anne Hidalgo and Benoît Payan, former French ambassador to Armenia Jonathan Lacôte, and MPs from various parties.
-In March 2022 Europe 1 reported that French President Emmanuel Macron is planning pantheonization of Manouchian.
+It further gained the support of the mayors of Paris and Marseille Anne Hidalgo and Benoît Payan, former French ambassador to Armenia Jonathan Lacôte, and MPs from various parties.
+In March 2022 Europe 1 reported that French President Emmanuel Macron was planning pantheonization of Manouchian.
 A close presidential adviser was quoted as saying: "This file is at the top of the pile."
 Le Monde reported Macron met with supporters of the campaign on March 30, 2022 at the Élysée Palace and several days later, Macron said of Manouchian: "I think he is a very great figure and that makes a lot of sense."

-Early 2024 is being discussed the likely date of the ceremony in commemoration of the 80th anniversary of his execution or the Normandy landings.
+Missak Manouchian and his wife Mélinée were entombed in the Panthéon on 21 February 2024, in commemoration of his execution's 80th anniversary.
+He became the first communist to enter the Panthéon.